+'''

 Convert a callable or deferred expression into a performance function.

-If func is a deferred expression, the performance function will be built by extending this deferred expression into a deferred performance expression.
-Otherwise, a new deferred performance expression will be created from the function func().
-The argument unit is the unit associated with the deferrable performance expression, and \args and \\kwargs are the arguments to be captured by this deferred expression.
-See deferrable functions reference for further information on deferrable functions.
+If func is a deferred expression, the performance function will be built by extending this deferred expression

-- reframe.utility.sanity.not\(a)
+into a deferred performance expression.
+Otherwise, a new deferred performance expression will be created from

+the function func().
+The argument unit is the unit associated with the deferrable performance expression, and

+args and kwargs are the arguments to be captured by this deferred expression.
+See deferrable functions

+reference for further information on deferrable functions.

+New in version 3.8.0.

+reframe.utility.sanity.map(function, iterables)

+Replacement for the built-in map() function.

+reframe.utility.sanity.max(args)

+Replacement for the built-in max() function.

+reframe.utility.sanity.min(args)

+Replacement for the built-in min() function.

+reframe.utility.sanity.not(a)

 Deferrable version of the not operator.

+Returns

 not a.

-'''

 reframe.utility.sanity.or(a, b)

-'''

 Deferrable version of the or operator.

+Returns

 a or b.

-reframe.utility.sanity.path\exists(path)
+reframe.utility.sanity.path_exists(path)

 Replacement for the os.path.exists() function.

-reframe.utility.sanity.path\isdir(path)
+New in version 3.4.

+reframe.utility.sanity.path_isdir(path)

 Replacement for the os.path.isdir() function.

-reframe.utility.sanity.path\isfile(path)
+New in version 3.4.

+reframe.utility.sanity.path_isfile(path)

 Replacement for the os.path.isfile() function.

-reframe.utility.sanity.path\islink(path)
+New in version 3.4.

+reframe.utility.sanity.path_islink(path)

 Replacement for the os.path.islink() function.

+New in version 3.4.

-reframe.utility.sanity.print(obj, \, sep=' ', end=\n', file=None, flush=False)
+reframe.utility.sanity.print(obj, , sep='', end=\n', file=None, flush=False)

 Replacement for the built-in print() function.

-The only difference is that this function takes a single object argument and it returns that, so that you can use it transparently inside a complex sanity expression.
-For example, you could write the following to print the matches returned from the extractall() function:
+The only difference is that this function takes a single object argument and it returns that, so that you can use it

+transparently inside a complex sanity expression.
+For example, you could write the following to print the matches

+returned from the extractall() function:

 '''

+'''

 @sanity_function

 def my_sanity_fn(self):

 return sn.assert_eq(

-sn.count(sn.print(sn.extract_all(...))), 10
+sn.count(sn.print(sn.extractall(...))), 10

 )

 '''